On the local minimizers of the Mahler volume: Introduction and results

 \section{Introduction and results}

 This paper is devoted to the analysis of local minimizers of the Mahler-volume functional.
-In particular we point out a concavity property of this functional, which supports the usual expectations about the minimizers, according to a well-known conjecture of Mahler.\\
+In particular we point out a concavity property of this functional, which supports the usual expectations about the minimizers, according to a well-known conjecture of Mahler.
+We also use this property to give new proofs of two results that can be found in \cite{RSW} and \cite{BMMR}, see Theorems \ref{th:dimd} and \ref{th:dim2} below.\\

 {\bf Notation:}\\

 Let $K\subset \R^d$ be a convex body, that is, $K$ is nonempty, open, convex, and bounded.
 We can define the polar dual body of $K$:

 The polar dual is always another convex body.
 The {\it Mahler volume} $M(K)$ of $K$ is defined as the product of the volumes of $K$ and its polar dual: